 Robert Wilson is a member of the firm's Board of Directors and a former Managing Partner.
 He has more than 30 years of experience in business transactions.
-Mr. Wilson was recently named leading individual real estate lawyer by Chambers and Partners USA (2008-2012); named to "The Best Lawyers in America" for Banking Law and Securities Law (2010-2013), Real Estate (2012-2013); and named to Super Lawyers by Texas Monthly (2009-2012) and D Magazine (2009-2010).
+Mr. Wilson was recently named leading individual real estate lawyer by Chambers and Partners USA (2008-2014); named to "The Best Lawyers in America" for Banking and Finance Law (2010-2015), Real Estate (2012-2015); and named to Super Lawyers by Texas Monthly (2009-2014) and D Magazine (2009-2010).
+Additionally, he was recognized by The International Who's Who of Real Estate Lawyers (2013-2014) and named by Best Lawyers as a "2014 Lawyer of the Year" in Banking and Finance Law, Real Estate Law.
 Mr. Wilson is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.

 Mr. Wilson has completed transactions including: